osteele/hackingthelibrary.org/_assignments/lab-1.md

     1. Plus: Consider the repository as it was originally delivered to you.
 What aspects of the repository helped you run and contribute to it?
     2. Delta.
 What aspects could have been improved?
+    3. How long did it take you?
+This is not assessed; it helps us calibrate future assignments.
     3. Honor code.
 Verify that any help you received and code you did not write that you incorporated is credited in the README and/or the source files.

 4. (Optional) Show off your work.
 Email me a screenshot of your application by 10am.
 We'll have a slide show at the start of class.